kevinsqi/react-circular-progressbar/README.md

     // How long animation takes to go from one percentage to another, in seconds
     pathTransitionDuration: 0.5,

+    // Can specify path transition in more detail, or remove it entirely
+    // pathTransition: 'none',

     // Colors
     pathColor: `rgba(62, 152, 199, ${percentage / 100})`,
     textColor: '#f88',